EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/README.md

    Now you can type [http://localhost:5000][local] into your browser's URL bar to view your

 7. Cleaning up

-   When you are done testing your the website you can quit flask by pressing `Ctrl+c`.
+   When you are done testing your the website you can quit flask by pressing `Ctrl+c` while your terminal is selected.
 This will end the currently running process.
 You may want to stop PostgreSQL from running as well.
-The tutorials linked earlier should provide you with direction for how to do that as well.
+The tutorials linked earlier should provide you with direction on how to do that as well.

    If you intend to continue using your open terminal for other purposes you will want to deactivate the python virtual environment.
 To do so simply type